zhaoyizhuang/AdventureGame/README.md

   - Player can pick up and shoot in GUI.
   - GUI will send feedback to users after each action has been conducted.
 ##How to Run: <br>
-  - Using "java -jar Project5.jar 6 6 6 60 6 T" to run the text-based game.
+  - Using "java -jar AdventureGame.jar 6 6 6 60 6 T" to run the text-based game.
   - The command line "6 6 6 60 6 T" represents row, column, interconnectivity, possibility of treasure/arrow, number of monsters, and is the Dungeon wrapping?
 T for True, F for False
   - You can customize the command line as long as row and col are > 5, interconnectivity and possibility is >= 0 and number of monster >= 1.
-  - Using "java -jar Project5.jar" to run the Graphical game.
+  - Using "java -jar AdventureGame.jar" to run the Graphical game.
   - The game starts with the default setting of "6 6 0 50 1 F"
 ##How to Use the Program: <br>
   - For text-based Game: